kumarpsingh/Javascript/README.md

-# Javascript
+# Callback Function in Javascript

 1. A callback function is a function that is passed to another function as a parameter.

-2. The callback function is called (or executed) inside the otherFunction.
+2. The callback function is called (or executed) inside the another function.

 3. Pass anonymous function(i.e. callback function) as a parameter to other functions or methods.